blaire101/DE2-AWS-Azure-GCP-2025/GCP-P-DE-Exam.md

 **Question:**
 Security forbids external IP access **into** on-prem.
 After initial upload, add daily data from on-prem apps.

+**On-prem: The server is in the company's own computer room, a local environment.**

 **Options:**
 A. <mark>Run **gsutil rsync** from on-prem servers</mark>